-The Training Provider is critical to the success of the design and delivery of your training and the transfer of that training from the classroom back to the workplace.
+The Training Provider is critical to the success of the design and delivery of your training and what happens after.

-So if your approach to selecting one is by having a conversation like this “…well Company A has quoted me $X so if you can give me a quote like ahmm…$X-Y I’d be happy to give you the job…” what do you think will be your results?
+So if your approach to selecting one is by having a conversation like “…well Company A has quoted me $X so if you can give me a quote like ahmm…$X-Y I’d be happy to give you the job…”

-At ITDS we work with you to determine your staff training and development needs based on a number of factors, including your business strategies and goals, the context of the job and how comfortable you are managing change.
+You need a Provider that will work with you to determine your staff training and development needs.
+These need will be based on a number of factors, including your business strategies and goals, the context of the job and how comfortable you are managing change.

 1. What results have other clients had from your programs?